-Indicators: Criteria and R Restrictions to Reception Conditions

-1. reception conditions to asylum seekers in the following

-stages of the asylum procedure?

-Regular procedure ∑ Yes

-Dublin procedure

-Admissibility procedure

-Border procedure ☐ Yes ☐ Reduced material conditions ☐ No

-Testphase procedure

-First appeal

-Onward appeal

-Subsequent application ☐ Yes ☒ Reduced material conditions ☐ No

-2. Is there a requirement in the law that o only asylum seekers who lack resources are entitled to

-material reception conditions?

-Social assistance and emerger ncv aid ⊠ Yes □ No

-❖ Accommodation ☐ Yes ⊠ No

-, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Indicators: Criteria and Restrictions to Reception Conditions 1.
+Does the law make available materia al reception conditions to asylum seekers in the following stages of the asylum procedure? ☑ Yes ☐ Reduced material conditions ☐ No Dublin procedure ∑ Yes Admissibility procedure Border procedure ☐ Yes ☒ Reduced material conditions ☐ No Testphase procedure ∑ Yes First appeal ☐ Yes ☐ Reduced material conditions ☐ No Onward appeal Subsequent application ☐ Yes ☒ Reduced material conditions ☐ No 2.
+Is there a requirement in the law that material reception conditions? only asylum seekers who lack resources are entitled to Social assistance and emerg jency aid ⊠ Yes □ No Accommodation ☐ Yes No Does the law make available material stages of the asylum procedure?
+Regular procedure Dublin procedure Admissibility procedure Border procedure Testphase procedure First appeal Onward appeal Subsequent application Is there a requirement in the law that material reception conditions?
+Social assistance and emerged

 Material reception conditions primarily consist of accommodation, food, health care and limited financial allowance according to the specific entitlement to social assistance.
-Assistance benefits are granted only when a person is unable to maintain him or herself from own resources, and under the condition that no third party is required to support him or her on the basis of a statutory or contractual obligation.289 For organisational reasons, accommodation in asylum centres is however available for all asylum seekers, regardless of their financial resources.290 Note also that social assistance, departure and enforcement costs as well as the costs of the appeal procedure must be reimbursed subsequently if the person has the necessary means at a later point in time.291
+Assistance benefits are granted only when a person is unable to maintain him or herself from own resources, and under the condition that no third party is required to support him or her on the basis of a statutory or contractual obligation.
+For organisational reasons, accommodation in asylum centres is however available for all asylum seekers, regardless of their financial resources.
+Note also that social assistance, departure and enforcement costs as well as the costs of the appeal procedure must be reimbursed subsequently if the person has the necessary means at a later point in time.